-6.4 Commercial and Industrial Development
+6.5 Commercial and Industrial Development

-- 1. Highway and Hamlet Commercial The establishment of local commercial development along Highway 627 at Range Road 32A, and commercial development at Highway 759 and Township Road 530, or local commercial within the Hamlet may be permitted, if the applicant can demonstrate: - a.
+- Highway and Hamlet Commercial The establishment of local commercial development along Highway 627 at Range Road 32A, and commercial development at Highway 759 and Township Road 530 (Sundance Road), or local commercial within the Hamlet may be permitted, if the applicant can demonstrate: - a.
 The proposed use is compatible with adjacent uses; - b.
 The site is suitable in terms of soil stability, groundwater level, and drainage; - c.
-That impacts on the transportation network are addressed; and - d.
-Conformity with relevant Statutory Plans, Outline Plan and the LUB. - Requirements for Supporting Documents Developers may be required to provide supporting documents at the time of subdivision, Outline Plan or development permit application as outlined in the MDP and LUB.
+That impacts on the transportation network are addressed; - d.
+Conformity with relevant Statutory Plans, Outline Plan and the LUB; or - e.
+Where opportunities exist for commercial uses along Highway 627 and within the existing industrial sites to potentially repurpose areas and infrastructure - Requirements for Supporting Documents Developers may be required to provide supporting documents at the time of subdivision, Outline Plan or development permit application as outlined in the MDP and LUB.
 Such documents may include (but are not limited to) biophysical assessments, geotechnical and environmental assessments, and traffic impact assessments. - 3.
 Development, Signage and Landscaping Highway 627 and Highway 759 for commercial or industrial developments are the primary gateways into the Highvale Plan area and any development, landscaping, or signage adjacent to these road rights-of-way shall be of a high standard. - 4.
 Home Based Businesses Home based businesses are encouraged as prescribed in existing County's LUB districts.
 Issues of compatibility with adjacent uses shall be addressed at the time of development permit application. - 5.
 Business and Medium Industrial Industrial land uses shall be business-oriented to medium in nature.
-Heavy industrial land uses shall be prohibited within the Plan area. - 6.
-Alternative Energy Use Site Subject to a feasibility study, the County may develop the lands designated as Business and Medium Industrial for an alternative energy use site and pilot project. - 7.
-Location and Mitigation Industrial development shall not be permitted to locate on Class 1 to Class 5 soils, except where the proposed use: - a.
-Is designated for industrial development by a Statutory Plan or Outline Plan; - b.
-Is located on the Keephills Generating Plant site, or adjacent to a railway right-of-way; and - c.
-Does not conflict with adjacent land uses in terms of appearance, emissions, noise, or traffic generation, unless suitable buffers are provided, and has a closed loop sewage disposal system. - 8.
-Industrial Clusters and Spur Line - Parkland County encourages: - a.
-The clustering of similar and compatible industrial businesses on business and medium industrial sites: and - b.
+Heavy industrial land uses shall be prohibited within the Plan area.

+- Alternative Energy Use Site Subject to a feasibility study, the County may allow development of the lands designated as Business and Medium Industrial for an alternative energy use site and pilot project. - 7.
+Industrial Development Industrial development shall be permitted to locate: - a.
+In areas designated for industrial development by a Statutory Plan or Outline Plan; - b.
+Where opportunities exist for industrial uses along Highway 627 and within the existing industrial sites to potentially repurpose areas and infrastructure; or - c.
+In areas that do not conflict with adjacent land uses in terms of appearance, emissions, noise, or traffic generation, unless suitable buffers are provided, and has a closed loop sewage disposal system. - 8.
+Industrial Clusters and Spur Line Parkland County encourages: - a.
+The clustering of similar and compatible industrial businesses on business and medium industrial sites; and - b.
 The creation of spur lines by accommodating businesses that require rail transportation and proximity to railway rights-of-way. - 9.
 Resource Extraction New resource extraction operations can be considered in the Plan area provided that they: - a.
 Have sufficient road access; - b.
-Has mitigated impacts, or has no impact on existing agricultural operations:

-- c.
-Follow the best management practices identified in the County's Environmental Conservation Master Plan: - d.
+Has mitigated impacts, or has no impact on existing agricultural operations; - c.
+Follow the best management practices identified in the County's Environmental Conservation Master Plan; - d.
 Comply with existing County and Alberta Environment and Parks statutory and non-statutory plans, approved policies, regulations and permit approvals; and - e.
 Are reclaimed to the satisfaction of the County and Alberta Environment and Parks. - 10.
 Mitigation The County may require the use of landscaping, screening, setbacks, the strategic location of outdoor storage or other controls to mitigate nuisance impacts between industrial and non-industrial development.

-6.5 Recreation, Parks and Open Space
+6.6 Recreation, Parks and Open Space